-The principal medical staff member must earn at least 10 credits per year (averaged over three years) of AMA PRA Category 1 CME credit in sleep medicine.
+The principal medical staff member must earn at least 30 credits (averaged 10 credits per year over the past 36 months) of AMA PRA Category 1 CME credit in sleep medicine.
 Compliance with CME requirements must be documented.
 See appendix for CME opportunities.

-Physicians recently completing a sleep medicine fellowship will have the CME requirement waived for 36 months from the end date of the program.
+Physicians recently completing a sleep medicine fellowship or initial board certification in sleep medicine will have the CME requirement waived for 36 months from the end date of the program.